 Conflict of interest

 The members of the Board of Directors are also subject to procedures to avoid any action, position or interest that conflicts with an interest of Swiss Re Ltd or the Swiss Re Group or gives the appearance of a conflict.
-Each member must disclose any conflict of interest generally arising or relating to a matter to be discussed at a meeting, as soon as the member becomes aware of the conflict, to the Chairman.
+Each member must disclose any conflict of interest relating to a matter to be discussed at a meeting, as soon as the member becomes aware of the conflict, to the Chairman.
 The respective member must not participate in the discussion and decision-making involving the interest at stake.
 The Chairman informs the Board of Directors of the existence of the conflict and it is reflected in the meeting minutes.
+Each member must disclose any conflict of interest generally arising to the Group Chief Legal Officer (Group CLO), or in his absence to the Group Chief Compliance Officer (Group CCO), in line with the standards and procedures set forth by the Personal Conflicts of Interest Instructions.
+The Group CLO (or in his absence the Group CCO) ensures that such reported conflict of interest is dealt with according to these standards and procedures.

 Information about managerial positions and significant business connections of non-executive directors